Recruitment Dashboard Example

 Recruitment Dashboard Purpose: Monitor the effectiveness of your hiring process and prioritize workload.

-Who is a Recruitment Dashboard for?
+Who is a talent acquisition dashboard template for?
 Human Resources or Talent Acquisition Managers.

-Why is a Recruitment Dashboard useful?
+Why is a a recruitment analytics dashboard useful?
 Recruitment is at the core of any growing organization.
-As a Talent Acquisition Manager, you need to juggle speed and quality of hires to meet the company’s needs.
-Therefore, success is often dependent on the ability to spot threats early in the process and adjust your strategy accordingly.
+As a Talent Acquisition Manager, you need to juggle speed and quality of hires to meet the company’s staffing needs.
+Therefore, success is often dependent on the ability to spot threats early in the process and adjust your hiring strategy accordingly.

-Tracking the right recruitment metrics to quantify your process is an efficient way to get an overview of performance.
-This recruitment dashboard uses key metrics to monitor the effectiveness of your sourcing efforts against costs.
+Recruitment metrics are often tracked in Excel and this sample dashboard makes it easy to quantify your process in an efficient way to get an overview of performance.
+This dashboard uses key metrics to monitor the effectiveness of your sourcing efforts against costs.

-If you are looking for a broader dashboard to monitor your activity, this Human Resources dashboard could be a great starting point.
+If you are looking for a broader dashboard to monitor your Human Resources activity, this HR dashboard template could be a great starting point.

 Scenario 1: Have you noticed that your external costs have doubled in the last few months, but you have not been able to fill any open positions?